manimino/ducks/docs/quick_start.rst

 Objects don't need to have every attribute.

 * Objects that are missing an attribute will not be stored under that attribute.
 This saves lots of memory.
-* To find all objects that have an attribute, match the special value <code>ANY</code>.
+* To find all objects that have an attribute, match the special value ``ANY``.
-* To find objects missing the attribute, exclude <code>ANY</code>.
+* To find objects missing the attribute, exclude ``ANY``.
-* In functions, raise <code>MissingAttribute</code> to tell Dex the object is missing.
+* In functions, raise ``MissingAttribute`` to tell Dex the object is missing.

 Example:

 .. code-block::

-    from ducks import Dex, ANY
+    from ducks import Dex, ANY, MissingAttribute
-    from ducks.exceptions import MissingAttribute

     objs = [{'a': 1}, {'a': 2}, {}]